Small Business Administration (“SBA”) Loan Programs

 - Economic Impact Payments – The IRS’s Economic Impact Payment Information Center provides details about eligibility and the payment process for payments of refundable tax credits of up to $1,200 for individual filers and $2,400 for married couples filing jointly, and the additional $500 for each qualifying child.
 These credits are phased out for taxpayers with adjusted gross income over $75,000/$150,000 and eliminated for taxpayers who made more than $99,000 (individuals) and $198,000 (married filing jointly).
 Forbes has created a calculator to help individuals estimate the amount of their payments.

-- Waiver of 10% Early Withdrawal Penalty and Required Minimum Distributions and Increase of Loan Amounts from Retirement Accounts and Plans – The Reformed Broker, the blog of financial advisor and “FinTwit” personality Josh Brown, has an accessible Q&A format post discussing the provisions of the CARES Act permitting affected individuals to withdraw up to $100,000 from a qualified retirement account without incurring the 10% early withdrawal penalty, waiver of RMDs and the higher loan amount ($100,000) from qualified plans.
-The IRS has published FAQs on coronavirus-related relief for retirement plans and IRAs implemented under the CARES Act.
+- Waiver of 10% Early Withdrawal Penalty and Required Minimum Distributions and Increase of Loan Amounts from Retirement Accounts and Plans – The CARES Act permits affected individuals to withdraw up to $100,000 from a qualified retirement account without incurring the 10% early withdrawal penalty, waives Required Minimum Distributions and permits a higher loan amount ($100,000) from qualified plans.
+The IRS has published FAQs and Tax Tip 2020-85 on coronavirus-related relief for retirement plans and IRAs implemented under the CARES Act.

 - Temporary $300 Above the Line Charitable Contribution Deduction and Relaxation of Limitations – A posting on the North Carolina Center for Nonprofits website includes a brief description of the $300 charitable deduction allowable to non-itemizers in 2020 and the relaxation of the 60% and 10% income limitations on charitable contribution deductions for individuals and corporations, respectively.